Sleeping disorders are very common in the United States, and one of the most commonly prescribed medications is a sedative called Ambien.

 Is Addiction to Ambien the Same as Other Addictions?

 When used as prescribed, Ambien has a low risk of becoming habit-forming.
 However, when used in combination with other drugs or alcohol, the likelihood of addiction increases significantly.
-When comparing addictive behaviors and symptoms, there are some differences, but addiction doesn’t discriminate between substances, so any chemical substance that you take can become habit-forming.
+There are some differences when comparing addictive behaviors and symptoms, but addiction doesn’t discriminate between substances, so any chemical substance you take can become habit-forming.

 More Serious Signs of Ambien Addiction